 1. Flood surfing in Switzerland

-This clip, which is incidentally one of the most watched on our site ever, features some pretty intense standing wave river surfing in landlocked Switzerland.
+This clip, which is incidentally is one of the most-watched on our site ever, features some pretty intense standing-wave river surfing in landlocked Switzerland.
 The wave popped up on the Thur River after some fairly severe flooding and Cyril Inauen and Roland Hauser wasted no time in scoping out its surfing potential.
-We reckon what sets this apart from other standing wave clips is both the waves size and the rivers ferocity, not to mention the masses of chop on the face and the constant stream of debris which comes flying up the face.
-These factors considered along with the fact standing river waves are notoriously hard to surf at the best times (as demonstrated here) we reckon the boys from Switzerland put on a pretty impressive show on this one.
+We reckon what sets this apart from other standing wave clips is both the waves size and the rivers ferocity, not to mention the constant stream of debris which comes flying up the face.
+These factors, combined with the fact standing river waves are notoriously hard to surf at the best times (as demonstrated here) we reckon the boys from Switzerland put on a pretty impressive show on this one.

 2. Kepa Acero and the Alaskan Tidal Bore